Surgical Procedures at Our Weatherford Animal Hospital

 Equine and Bovine Dystocia Correction

 Equine or bovine dystocia (difficult labor) can be a nightmarish scenario for owners, but your veterinarian at North Texas Veterinary Hospital can handle it.
-If we can't manipulate the foal inside the womb, we can perform a surgical procedure called fetotomy to make a breech delivery possible without resorting to a C-section.
+If the foal or calf cannot be manipulated in utero to facilitate assisted foaling or calving, we can perform a surgical procedure called fetotomy to make a breech delivery possible without resorting to a C-section.

 Your Weatherford Veterinarian Is Ready to Help